threefoldtecharchive/jumpscaleX_threebot/docs/wikis/macro/gpdf.md

 # Gpdf

-This macro can be used to generate pdf download link from google docs link, supported types are documents, spreadsheets and presentations.
+This macro can be used to generate pdf viewer from google docs link, supported types are documents, spreadsheets and presentations.

 ### Syntax: